Privacy of Student Records - FERPA

 • Environmental adjustments – such as a more accessible classroom, priority seating, or alternative furniture.

 Lawrence offers accessibility services for students with disabilities.
-The Center for Academic Success can provide all appropriate information and advice.
+Accessibility Services can provide all appropriate information and advice.
 Because courses vary in their required activities (discussion, lab, performance, etc.), Lawrence works with eligible students to determine reasonable accommodations for each course or other academic requirement.
-Arrangements are made through the Center for Academic Success.
-Contact the Center for Academic Success in person (Briggs Hall 117), by phone (920-832-6530), or by email.
+Arrangements are made through Accessibility Services.
+Contact Accessibility Services in person (Briggs Hall 136), by phone (920-832-7206), or by email.

 In accordance with the HEOA, institutions must make available to current and prospective students information about student body diversity, including the percentage of enrolled, full-time students by gender, race/ethnicity, and Pell grant recipient status as reported in the IPEDS Fall Enrollment and Student Financial Aid surveys.